What are the stock market secrets?

 If this is the case, you can outsource this Portfolio Management Scheme to a professional financial planner or wealth manager.

 But you need to be careful in choosing a professional financial planner who is capable and at the same time customer-centric.

 The third secret of stock market success can be achieved if you have time and patience or by outsourcing it to the right expert.

 Insights to implement the third secret of investing in the stock market:

 This is how you need to analyse a stock before investing and there is no shortcut.
-If it is not possible to identify the bargain, then you can follow a simple yet powerful strategy called Systematic Investment Plan.
+If it is not possible to identify the bargain, then you can follow a simple yet powerful strategy called Systematic Investment Plan (SIP).
 This will make the investing process much easier by helping you discover the magic between market ups & downs.

-Secret No. 4: Scrutinize how well a management is using its resources.
+Secret No. 4: Scrutinize how well management is using its resources.

-Check how efficiently a management is using its resources like money, manpower and material.
+Check how efficiently management is using its resources like money, manpower, and material.
 This management efficiency will in turn reflect in Return on Equity and Return on Capital.

 This is a very simple and profound secret for stock market success.